Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 Ann Burgess, who expressed her own concern regarding David's behavior when I brought it up.

-Well, what intrigued me with David Young is how much time he spent going back to the scene, being especially developing the relationship with the daughter.
+What intrigued me with David Young is how much time he spent going back to the scene, being especially developing the relationship with the daughter.

-So he was reliving, we could say that if he was, if he did this, that he was reliving what he did, and they would keep it alive in his mind, and he would enjoy that part of it.
+We could say that if he was, if he did this, that he was reliving what he did, and they would keep it alive in his mind, and he would enjoy that part of it.

 So it became, he was just too involved in the